Medical Device Reporting (MDR): How to Report Medical Device Problems

 Please visit Mandatory Reporting Requirements: Manufacturers, Importers and Device User Facilities for specifics on requirements and associated processes.

-The Voluntary Malfunction Summary Reporting (VMSR) program permits manufacturers to report certain device malfunction medical device reports (MDRs) in summary form on a quarterly basis.
-It reflects the implementation of Section 227 of the Food and Drug Administration Amendments Act of 2007 and the goals for streamlining malfunction reporting outlined in the commitment letter agreed to by the FDA and industry and submitted to Congress, as referenced in the Medical Device User Fee Amendments of 2017 (MDUFA IV) Commitment Letter.
-The FDA believes the program will enhance the FDA’s capacity to effectively monitor many devices.
+The Voluntary Malfunction Summary Reporting (VMSR) program was established in 2018 and permits manufacturers to report certain device malfunction medical device reports (MDRs) in summary form on a quarterly basis.
+It reflects a pilot program conducted in response to changes made by Section 227 of the Food and Drug Administration Amendments Act of 2007 and the goals for streamlining malfunction reporting outlined in the commitment letter agreed to by the FDA and industry and submitted to Congress, as referenced in the Medical Device User Fee Amendments of 2017 (MDUFA IV) Commitment Letter.
+The FDA believes the program will enhance the FDA's capacity to effectively monitor many devices.

 In the Federal Register of December 26, 2017 (82 FR 60922), the FDA issued a notification outlining the FDA's proposal to grant an alternative under 21 CFR 803.19 to permit reporting by a manufacturer of certain device malfunctions in summary form on a quarterly basis, subject to certain conditions, and requested comments from the public.
 On August 17, 2018, (83 FR 40973) the FDA issued a notification granting this alternative and describing the overarching principles for the VMSR program.
 Key among these principles is transparency of this information to the FDA and to the public, regardless of whether the information is reported as an individual Medical Device Report (MDR) or VMSR.
+Under the VMSR program, manufacturers submit separate summary reports for each unique combination of brand name, device model, and problem code(s).
+Each summary report identifies the total number of reportable malfunctions and are available to the public in MAUDE.
 Importantly, mandatory submission of individuals reports of death or serious injury events, continue to be required, under sections 803.50 and 803.52, or 803.53, as applicable.

 In addition, products or device malfunctions for a given product are not eligible for the VMSR program when: